 Marxist historians, looking for the pre-defined age of slave society (nuli shehui 奴隸社會) in China that must have preceded the age of feudal society (fengjian shehui 封建社會), found this society in the Shang period.
-Slaves indeed constituted an integral part of the Shang economy - and of later periods like Zhou 周 and Han 漢.
-But slaves in China were in most cases state-owned and worked for the state, while in ancient Rome and the Western medieval world slaves were in a high degree privately owned.
+Slaves did indeed constitute an integral part of the Shang economy - likewise in later ages like the Zhou 周 and Han 漢 period.
+Yet slaves in China were in most cases state-owned and worked for the state, while in ancient Rome and the Western mediaeval world, slaves were in a high degree privately owned.
 It is interesting to see that the term "slave" (nu 奴) does not occur in oracle texts.

 The most important part of traditional China's economy was the agricultural sector.
-The kings of Yin as shamans and diviners made not only oracles about the harvest of their own domain but also about that of the greater area that was politically controlled by Shang.
-The most important grain crop of this period was millet with various kinds (shu 黍, su 粟, he 禾).
+The kings of Yin as shamans and diviners did not only carry out divinations about the harvest of their own domain, but also about that of the greater area that was politically controlled by Shang.
+The most important crop of this period was millet in various kinds (shu 黍, su 粟, he 禾).
 Opening up new fields and organising the harvest and tax collection was the task of various government officers.
 Labour conscripts (zhongren 眾人) stood in the service of the kings and were employed for different task like field opening, military service, buildings palaces and temples or digging out tombs for deceased nobles.

 Although the area politically controlled by the kings of Yin or Erligang covered only a small part of modern China, communication and traffic with other regions was of important means.
 Tributes from states far away were transported to the political centers.
 Metal ores for the production of bronze tools and vessels had to be shipped from the southern mines in modern Hunan and Jiangxi.
 A widespread currency of early China was the cowry shell (bei 貝) that was either used as natural material or as artificial shell made of jade, bone or metal.
-Carriages and ships likely served as transport media.
+Carriages and ships likely served as means of transport.